 A film about Northwest hip-hop from 2012

-The silhouettes moving through the jungle evoke the strongly primal and sensual emotion you feel when listening to THEESatisfaction’s 2012 Sub Pop debut, awE naturalE.
+The nude silhouettes on the album’s cover betray no sign of modernity, and therefore the image could evoke the strongly primal and timeless emotion you feel when listening to THEESatisfaction’s 2012 Sub Pop debut, awE naturalE.
 This is music you not so much listen to as you hear deep in your ancestral DNA.
 Track 3, “Queens,” is a song so sultry, so belly-warming, and twitchy, it makes the repeated line “sweat on your cardigan” sound like pure sex.
 A later track contains the line, “try to deny the funk.”
 Settle into a comfy chair and listen to this one loud enough that you can feel the enormous bass.
 It has a physical presence here.
 Tendai Maraire and Ishmael Butler of Shabazz Palaces make an appearance on a couple of songs, too.

 The Stranger picked awE naturalE as the very best hip-hop album of 2012, saying that:

 “QueenS”—one of the three tracks arranged by Erik Blood on awE naturalE (he mixed and recorded the whole album)—is not only the best hip-hop track of the year, but also the most seductive.
 The genius of “QueenS” is how it draws you into its world.
 You first hear it from the outside, like a party in some house or apartment you are approaching.
 Upon reaching the door of this place, it magically opens for you—you enter and become a part of what’s really happening.
 This is why the video for the track, which is also the 206 video of the year (though it was shot in Brooklyn), captures the essence or the feel of the music so perfectly.
 Directed by hip-hop journalist and culture critic dream hampton, the video leads us into the warm core of a party in an apartment.
 The women at the party are all black and dreamy.
 This is their world.
 This is their music.
 This is how they party.